-In the sixth episode of our Medical Negligence and Personal Injury claims: what you need to know podcast, Laura Sylvester and Aideen McGarry continue our series on what is involved with bringing a clinical negligence or personal injury claim by talking about the costs and case management conference.
+In the seventh episode of our Medical Negligence and Personal Injury claims: what you need to know podcast, Laura Sylvester and Aideen McGarry continue our series on what is involved with bringing a clinical negligence or personal injury claim by talking about key steps leading to trial.

 If you would like to download this podcast, please click here.

 - Episode 2 - Funding a claim (part 1)

 - Episode 3 - Funding a claim (part 2)

 - Episode 4 - Initial stages of a claim